Dental Hygiene Admission

 - Application Deadline: May 15

-- Meet Technical Standards for Admission to the Dental Hygiene Program.
+- Meet Technical Standards for Admission to the Dental Hygiene Program, outlined later in this

 - The order of acceptance of qualified applicants will be determined by total points achieved.
 Those with the highest point totals who have met all criteria are offered a seat.